FL

 Florida State University

-Florida State University (FSU) in Tallahassee has programs in criminology at all levels, including online bachelor’s and master’s degrees.
-Both programs require no on-campus visits.
+Florida State University (FSU) in Tallahassee offers programs in criminology at all levels, including online bachelor’s and master’s degrees.
+Both programs do not require on-campus visits.

-The master’s degree program consists of 36 credits and includes courses such as survey criminological theories; survey of criminal justice theory & research; computer applications in criminal justice; research methods in criminology; applied statistics in criminology; criminal law, procedures & individual rights; comparative criminology & criminal justice; and victimology.
+The master’s degree program consists of 36 credits and includes courses such as survey criminological theories, survey of criminal justice theory and research, computer applications in criminal justice, research methods in criminology, applied statistics in criminology, criminal law, procedures & individual rights, comparative criminology and criminal justice, and victimology.

 The student testimonials show that graduates of FSU’s program have gone on to become police chiefs, college program directors, and legal advocates for non-profits, to name a few of the opportunities available.
 In addition, graduates from the bachelor’s program are prepared for forensic science roles.
 At the same time, master’s degree holders can work in various positions in criminal justice or teach community college courses.